Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 USB Stick Deployment

-Like any other ISO image built with KIWI NG, also the installation image is a hybrid image.
-Thus it can also be used on USB stick and serve as installation stick image like it is explained in Section 10.1, “Build an ISO Hybrid Live Image”
+Like any other ISO image built with KIWI NG, the installation image is also a hybrid image.
+Thus, it can also be used on USB stick and serve as installation media as explained in Section 10.1, “Build an ISO Hybrid Live Image”

 10.3.4 Network Deployment

-The deployment from the network downloads the disk image from a PXE boot server.
-This requires a PXE network boot server to be setup as explained in Section 11.13, “Setting Up a Network Boot Server”
+The process of deployment from the network downloads the disk image from a PXE boot server.
+This requires a PXE network boot server to be setup as described in Section 11.13, “Setting Up a Network Boot Server”

-If the PXE server is running the following steps shows how to test the deployment process over the network using a QEMU virtual machine as target system:
+If the PXE server is running, the following steps show how to test the deployment process over the network using a QEMU virtual machine as a target system:

-1. Make sure to create an installation PXE TAR archive along with your disk image by replacing the following setup in kiwi/build-tests/x86/leap/test-image-disk/appliance.kiwi
+1. Create an installation PXE TAR archive along with your disk image by replacing the following configuration in kiwi/build-tests/x86/leap/test-image-disk/appliance.kiwi

 <type image="oem" installiso="true"/>